Clemapfel/MousetrapMakie.jl/README.md

-# MousetrapMakie: Makie Integration for the Mousetrap GUI Engine
+# MousetrapMakie.jl

-Experimental package that adds `GLMakieArea`, a [Mousetrap](https://github.com/Clemapfel/Mousetrap.jl/) widget that allows displaying [GLMakie](https://github.com/MakieOrg/Makie.jl) plots.
-Base on [`Gtk4Makie.jl`](https://github.com/JuliaGtk/Gtk4Makie.jl).
+Experimental package that adds `GLMakieArea`, a [Mousetrap](https://github.com/Clemapfel/Mousetrap.jl/) widget that allows displaying [GLMakie](https://github.com/MakieOrg/Makie.jl) plots, similar to how [`Gtk4Makie.jl`](https://github.com/JuliaGtk/Gtk4Makie.jl) allows the same for GTK4.jl.

 This package is not production ready and should be considered in early alpha.
 The following features are still missing: